Catterwaul/tuple/Sources/Documentation.docc/Tuplé.md

 ##### Usage Examples

-You've got the source code here, so aside from reading this documentation, see the **Tests** folder for example usage! 😺
+You've got the source code, so aside from reading this documentation, see the **Tests** folder for example usage! 😺

 ## Topics